romii0x/zknote/README.md

 # zknote

-Zero-knowledge, self-destructing dead drop with client-side encryption.
+### Generate ephemeral plaintext dead drops with one time access.

+- Share sensitive data with confidence on platforms you don't trust
+- Move keys, backup codes, or passwords across devices securely
+- Store time sensitive data for later access or sharing

 ## Features

-- End-to-end encryption using AES-GCM 256
+- **Zero Knowledge**: Client side E2EE using AES-GCM 256
-- Messages are deleted on successful decryption
+- **One Time Access**: Messages are deleted on successful decryption
-- Message lifetime of up to 1 week
+- **Ephemeral**: Set expiration windows from 1 minute to 1 week
-- Support up to 100000 characters per message
-- Optional Passphrases
+- Optional passphrases and QR code generation

 ## Development Setup